mageworx/deliverydate-stock-validation/README.md

-# MageWorx Stock Validation Plugin for the Delivery Date module
+# Mageworx Stock Validation Plugin for the Delivery Date module
 The module allows you to use stock validation (using the MSI Magento module) to suggest the most correct delivery dates.

-**Base extension [MageWorx Delivery Date](https://www.mageworx.com/delivery-date-magento-2.html) is required*
+**Base extension [Mageworx Delivery Date](https://www.mageworx.com/delivery-date-magento-2.html) is required*

-## Upload the extension
+## Installation

 ### Upload using composer